CambridgeStateMachines/bitcoin_math/README.md

 Due to the computational expense of populating the array when the SECP256K1 struct is initiated, I have limited the use of the `secp256k1_init()` function to the menu functions.
 Within each menu function, the SECP256K1 struct is initiated (and its generator point doublings array is populated) only once and then the resultant SECP256K1 struct is passed around the dependent functions as a `const` variable.

-For completeness, I have retained the original elliptic curve scalar multiplication, doubling, and addition functions.
+I have retained the original elliptic curve scalar multiplication, doubling, and addition functions for use in the context of multiplication of points other than the Secp256k1 generator point e.g. in the ECDSA signing and verification functions.

 Notes on manipulating addresses as `bnz_t` numbers